backdoer/warehouse/README.md

 ### Porting to Python
 **Branch**: `master` <br />
-This approach utilizes python's `numpy` library to handle the linear algebra.
+This approach ports to a python process and then utilizes python's `numpy` library to handle the linear algebra.
 It then uses python's fraction library to resolve the floating decimal point to the closest fraction within a denominator of 10.
 This implementation works very well with large datasets (4x faster than the native elixir implementation and over 100x more memory efficient; see benchmarking)